lychin24/Predicting-Recipe-Ratings/README.md

     - Although the values in the nutrition column appear to be stored as lists, they are actually stored as objects (strings).
 Using the dataset documentation, I identified the meaning of each value within the brackets.
 I then applied a lambda function to extract each nutritional component into its own column and converted the resulting values to floats.
 This transformation allowed the nutritional information to be used in numerical calculations and data analysis.

-1. Removed rows with a recipe preparation time longer than 1 week
+1. Removed rows with a recipe preparation time longer than 1 week.

     - As recipe preparation time is my main focus in this analysis, I do not want a small number of extreme values to disproportionately skew the results.
 Recipes with preparation times longer than one week are highly unusual and are unlikely to accurately represent typical cooking behavior.
 By limiting the dataset to recipes that take less than one week, I can reduce the influence of outliers and obtain a clearer picture of the relationship between cooking time and recipe ratings.